10 Activity Centered Design Example Situations

 Two years later, Elance-oDesk became Upwork.

-Its ease of access, secured payment options, and a wide variety of professionals that are ready to work are the primary reasons for its popularity.
+Its ease of access, secured payment options, and wide variety of professionals that are ready to work are the primary reasons for its popularity.

 Since its founding days in 2009, Pinterest is an American social media website that offers food for the brain in the most unusual of ways.

-Pintereest is designed to share and save information or ideas discovered through images found on the World Wide Web.
+Pinterest is designed to share and save information or ideas discovered through images found on the World Wide Web.

 By creating pinboards, users can categorize their ideas of the same niche.